01 Jun Foot and Ankle pain slowing you down?

 A correct diagnosis after a thorough examination is crucial to the resolution of your pain.
 Without a specific diagnosis, treatment tends to be general rather than specifically targeted to your problem.
 A comprehensive plan to resolve your pain can be best formulated when the diagnosis is clear.
 90% of pain and dysfunction in the body can be solved by conservative means and is often the first step in the treatment of pain and injury within the body.

-Invasive procedures such as surgery, injections or medications with side effects, are often best reserved till last.
+We always reserve invasive procedures such as surgery, injections or medications with side effects till last.
 Podiatrists specialise in the conservative and non-invasive treatment approach to solve the problem not just treat the symptoms.

-At Solefix, we use our understanding of the human body to assess your movements of the foot and whole body.
+At Claremont Podiatry, we use our understanding of the human body to assess your movements of the foot and whole body.
 We take time to assess, doing gait analysis and functional assessments to look for the root cause of your problem.

 We accurately diagnose your problem so we can give you a full explanation of what’s going on.